avcaliani/spring-boot/README.md

 # Project Description
 This is a small Spring API project.
-Here I'he learned how to do the basic stuffs like:
+Here I've learned how to do the basic stuffs like:

 - Controllers
 - Model